shacharfrk12/ted-rag/README.md

 	- `data/ted_talks_en-small.csv` — smaller sample CSV for quick tests.
 - `api/` — FastAPI application and related files:
 	- `api/prompt.py` — FastAPI app exposing the RAG endpoints (`POST /api/prompt`, `GET /api/stats`).
+	- `api/stats.py` — lightweight HTTP handler that returns the same stats (can run standalone for quick checks).
 	- `api/stats.json` — local stats/config output used by the API (if present).
 - `vercel.json` — Vercel deployment configuration (if you deploy the API to Vercel).